-Lice are an unpleasant, but all too common ritual of childhood.
-More than 12 million Americans get lice each year, and most of them are children between the ages of 3 and 11.
-Once lice find their way into a school or summer camp, they spread quickly from head to head as children share combs, brushes, and hats.
+Lice are an unpleasant but all-too-common part of childhood.
+More than 12 million Americans get them every year, and most are between the ages of 3 and 11.
+Once lice find their way into a school or summer camp, they spread quickly as children share combs, brushes, and hats.

 Lice are wingless insects about the size of a sesame seed.
-They feed off their host's blood, and the females lay their eggs on the hair shaft close to the scalp.
-Although they don't cause serious illness, lice are one annoyance that children -- and their parents -- would rather live without.
-Having lice does not mean a child is not clean, as lice can occur in anyone.
+They feed on blood, and the females lay their eggs on the hair close to the scalp.
+Although they don't cause serious illness, they are something that children -- and their parents -- would rather live without.
+Having lice doesn’t mean a child is dirty, as they can pop up in anyone’s hair.

-To treat lice, parents can use an over-the-counter lice removal product containing permethrin (Nix), pyrethrin (Rid), or spinosad (Natroba).
-Typically, lice kits contain a specially formulated shampoo that is left in the hair for 10 minutes and then washed out, and a special fine-toothed comb to remove any eggs that remain.
+To treat, parents can use an over-the-counter product with permethrin (Nix), pyrethrin (Rid), or spinosad (Natroba).
+Lice kits usually contain a special shampoo that is left on the hair for 10 minutes and then washed out, and a fine-toothed comb to remove any remaining eggs.

-Another treatment is a topical lotion called Sklice.
-A comb is not required with Sklice and one treatment may be all that's needed.
-The active ingredient is ivermectin, a powerful parasite killer.
-Sklice can be used in kids as young as 6 months.
+Another treatment is a lotion called Sklice, which doesn’t use a comb.
+One treatment may be all that's needed.
+The key ingredient is ivermectin, a powerful parasite killer.
+You can use it on kids as young as 6 months.

-Clearing up a lice infestation also requires that you thoroughly clean house.
-Vacuum all rugs and furniture, and wash all of the child's clothes, hats, bedding, and towels in hot water.
-Any items that can’t be washed (such as stuffed animals) should be dry-cleaned or sealed in plastic bags for two weeks.
-Experts recommend that you continue to check the hair for two to three weeks to make sure that all of the lice and nits (eggs) are gone, and treat again with another lice kit after about 10 days to kill any bugs that survived the first round of treatment.
+Clearing up lice also requires that you thoroughly clean house.
+Vacuum the rugs and furniture, and then wash all of the child's clothes, hats, bedding, and towels in hot water.
+Dry-clean items you can’t wash, like stuffed animals, or seal them in plastic bags for two weeks.
+Experts recommend that you continue to check the hair for two to three weeks to make sure that all of the lice and nits (eggs) are gone.
+Use another lice kit after 10 days.
+This will kill any bugs that survived the first round of treatment.

 Despite the name, ringworm has nothing to do with worms.
-It's a fungal infection that leaves ring-shaped, scaly red rashes and patches of hair loss on the scalp.
-Ringworm is most common in children between the ages of 3 and 7, but it can affect adults too.
-The condition is spread through close contact, or by sharing hats, clothing, towels, and combs with someone who is infected.
+It's an infection that leaves round, scaly, red rashes and patches of hair loss on the scalp.
+Ringworm is most common in children between the ages of 3 and 7, but it can affect adults, too.
+It’s spread through close contact or by sharing hats, clothing, towels, and combs.
 In rare cases, it's possible to catch ringworm from a dog or cat.